svtk/AtomicKotlinCourse/Usability/Overloading/Exercise 1/task.md

 fun List<Int>.myJoinToString(prefix: String, postfix: String): String
 ```

-Uncomment the commented `myJoinToString()` function and see the error the
+Uncomment the commented `myJoinToString()` function and see what error you get.
-compiler gives.